United States military divers: United States Coast Guard

 Currently, United States Coast Guard Regional Dive Locker Teams are assigned to Deployable Specialized Forces, full-time diving capability for three primary missions: Ports and Waterways Coastal Security (PWCS); Aids to Navigation (ATON); and ship husbandry and repair in remote polar regions.
 At these units, divers perform a variety of missions, from buoy tending to science support in the polar regions and security diving operations in ports around the country.
-The Units are located at the following: Portsmouth, Virginia Regional Dive Locker East (RDLE), Regional Dive Locker West (RDLW) is located in San Diego, California and Regional Dive locker Pacific (RDLP) which is located in Honolulu, Hawaii.
-Divers attached to Maritime Safety and Security Teams, have the unique capability of using detecting and, if necessary, stopping or arresting submerged divers, using the Underwater Port Security System.
+The units consist of the following: Regional Dive Locker East (RDLE), Portsmouth, Virginia; Regional Dive Locker West (RDLW), San Diego, California; and Regional Dive Locker Pacific (RDLP), Honolulu, Hawaii.
+Divers attached to Maritime Safety and Security Teams have the unique capability of detecting and, if necessary, stopping or arresting submerged divers, using the Underwater Port Security System.
 It is the only special operations group that can arrest submerged divers.

-According to Record Group 226 at the National Archive over 45 United States Coast Guard men were attached to the Office of Strategic Services Maritime Unit Operational Swimmer Groups (OSG).
+According to Record Group 226 at the National Archive, over 45 United States Coast Guard men were attached to the Office of Strategic Services Maritime Unit Operational Swimmer Groups (OSG).
 All OSGs had Coast Guard men, and several CG men were attached to UDT 10 in the Pacific after training with the OSS MU.
 LT John P. Booth (USCG) was Commanding Officer in the field of OSG 1.
 He was attached to OSS Detachment 101 and OSS Detachment 404 in the China and Burma and India war area where he and his team conducted reconnaissance and infiltration by sea, scouted enemy shoreline, and participated in combat swimmer and covert operations.
 These OSS Frogmen pioneered the use of unassisted diving techniques to include the Lambertsen Unit (allowing men to swim underwater for up to 3 hours), swimfins and the underwater compass.
 These men also experimented with underwater delivery systems referred to as the "Sleeping Beauty".
 Several of these Coast Guard/OSS Frogmen, including LT Booth, were awarded the Bronze Star for their "service with the Office of Strategic Services" by the Commanding General CBI.
-Although it is widely thought that the Navy UDT's were the first Frogmen, in fact it was the combined efforts of the OSS Frogmen (Operational/Combat Swimmers), USN Scouts & Raiders, and NCDUs/UDTs, that laid the foundation for what would later become the U.S. Navy SEALS.
+The combined efforts of the OSS Frogmen (Operational/Combat Swimmers), USN Scouts & Raiders, and NCDUs/UDTs, that laid the foundation for what would later become the U.S. Navy SEALS.
 The first OSS Frogman, according to the Naval Special Warfare Foundation was USN Petty Officer John Spence who trained at OSS Maritime Unit AREA D on the Potomac River with USN LT Jack Taylor, who is widely considered the first SEAL.
 Over half of the OSS Frogmen / Combat swimmers were in fact Coast Guard men sought out for their advanced swimming, diving, and boat handing skills.